 How many people in the UK have herpes?

-Genital herpes is the most common ulcerative sexually transmitted infection (STI) in the UK.
-There's a very good chance that you might have it without even noticing.
+Genital herpes is one of the most common ulcerative sexually transmitted infections (STI) in the UK.
+There is a very good chance that you might have it without even noticing.

 There are two types of the herpes simplex virus, which are known as:

-• HSV-1 – causes oral herpes, which affects the skin around the mouth.
+• HSV-1 – causes oral herpes, which affects the skin around the mouth, commonly presenting as cold sores.

-In 2019, there were 468,342 new STI diagnoses made at sexual health services.
-Of the most commonly diagnosed STIs, there were 34,570 diagnoses of genital herpes, accounting for 7% of all new diagnoses.
+Between 2022 and 2023, the number of initial genital herpes diagnoses increased by 8.8%.
+In 2023, there were 401,800 new STI diagnoses in England, an increase of almost 5% since 2022.
+Of the most commonly diagnosed STIs, there were 27,167 new diagnoses of genital herpes, accounting for almost 7% of all new diagnoses.

 How to Tell If You Have Herpes?